Dayad1994/github_user_activity/README.md

 # GitHub User Activity CLI

+This project is a solution to one of [the project ideas from roadmap.sh](https://roadmap.sh/projects/github-user-activity).
 A fast and minimal command-line tool to fetch and display a user's recent activity from the GitHub Events API.

 ## Features